 #3: Repay Your Loans Early

 The perfect combination for building credit is never missing a payment and repaying the entire loan balance ahead of schedule.
-While you won’t receive extra credit score points for making more than the minimum payment, your score will increase sooner than waiting the entire repayment term.
+You won’t raise your credit score by making more than the minimum payment.
+However, your credit score will increase sooner than waiting the entire repayment term.

 This will rapidly increase your chances of qualifying for a better loan in the immediate future.
 And, you can literally save thousands of dollars in accrued interest as a secondary financial benefit.

 The most common use for a credit score and credit history is during the approval process for a loan or credit card.
 Your credit score will temporarily drop a few points after initially getting approved.
 However, taking out a loan is one of the best ways to build your credit.
 Follow these tips for the best results on your credit report.